 The shift from business-centric to customer-centric approaches to product management

-While the goal of creating any product has always been to make customers happy, there’s been a significant shift toward product managers explicitly putting themselves in the user's mindset.
-Much of this has happened in tandem with the rise of data-driven decision-making.
-Since the 2010s, it’s become clear that user experience and feedback can be the make-or-break factors of product success.
+Data-driven decision-making has reinforced the importance of understanding the user’s mindset, and it has become clear that user experience and feedback can be the make-or-break factors of product success.
 So, it’s best to keep the user in mind from the beginning.

 What does success look like for a customer-obsessed product manager?

 Customer-centric product managers know that success happens when users are happy.
-This means resolving the pain points they’ve expressed and providing tangible solutions to their issues.
-These leaders give product teams direction, offer support, and build bridges for productive collaboration, all in the spirit of putting customers first.
+This means resolving their pain points and providing tangible solutions.
+This approach gives product teams a clear direction for product development, iteration, and problem-solving.

 Great PMs don't get too obsessed with copying competitors.
 It might work for a little while, but it's not a long-term strategy.
 Instead, they strike a balance between monitoring the competition and listening to customers.
 The end result is a product that truly solves users’ pain points and remains competitive.

-Aligning company objectives with user satisfaction is meant to be a symbiotic relationship.
-While the ultimate goal is to keep users happy, your company will likely have other objectives it needs to achieve that customers are less aware of.
+Aligning company objectives with user satisfaction is a symbiotic relationship.
+While the ultimate goal is to keep users happy, your company will likely have other objectives it needs to achieve.
 The best place to start is to see where company objectives and customer needs overlap.
 This cross-functional approach ensures nothing slips through the cracks.

 Outstanding product managers don’t rely on guesses to make decisions.
 They ask questions, listen to feedback, and take action when it matters.
 They work closely with their team to create better products and services, which leads to more revenue and happier customers.